 Without the basic necessity of sufficient food, people face many avoidable difficulties.
 People with fixed low incomes weaken and become prone to disease.
 Children cannot learn productively.
 Single-parent families cannot escape the cycle of poverty.
 People living with restrictive health conditions and/or disabilities cannot heal and improve their lives.
 The homeless population is further put at risk.

-Quest redirects food from every branch of the local food industry that might otherwise go to waste.
-Food is then sorted, processed, and distributed to organizations and people who need it most.
+Quest redirects quality food from every branch of the local food industry that might otherwise go to waste.
+Food is then sorted, processed, and redistributed to organizations and people who need it most.

 Currently, Quest helps to provide food assistance to individuals and families in the Lower Mainland through our Not-For-Profit Grocery Market program.
 The program can also be accessed via the following:

-Quest partners with an ever-increasing number of social service agencies in their focused communities of the Lower Mainland and beyond.
-We help their clients access healthy, affordable food in a dignified manner, thus enabling agencies to focus on their core development programs.
-Quest builds communities of like-minded individuals by working with social service agency partners such as:
+Quest partners with an ever-increasing number of community resource partners in their focused communities of the Lower Mainland and beyond.
+We help their clients access healthy, affordable food in a dignified manner, thus enabling our partners to focus on their core development programs.
+Quest builds communities of like-minded individuals by working with community resource partners such as:

 - Neighbourhood Houses

 - Food Banks

 By taking care of the food needs of their clientele, Quest enables these agencies to focus their time, energy, and funding on their respective core strengths.
 This allows them to maximize the positive impact they can have on the needs of the community.

 Ongoing projects give our volunteers access to on-the-job training programs in order to promote increased self-esteem, make empowering choices, and supplement their food sources.
 For some, Quest has been an opportunity to gain practical work experience to get back into the job market.